tjbuck11/R-Projects/NBA-Project/README.md

 The remainder of the report will attempt to determine the expected stat line of a Hall of Fame player in their rookie year.
 I hope to determine if there is a statistically significant difference between Hall of Fame rookie statistics versus non-Hall of Fame rookie statistics.
 Another analysis to be explored is attempting to predict a Hall of Fame rookie's points per game based solely on their height and to determine if there is a statistically significant relationship between the two variables.

 I will use points and efficiency because they are primary statistics associated with any given player and are often used to gauge a player’s success.
-It is important to consider, however, that a player’s success is not solely contingent on points which is why I are also analyzing efficiency, a holistic measure of a player's impact.
+It is important to consider, however, that a player’s success is not solely contingent on points which is why I am also analyzing efficiency, a holistic measure of a player's impact.
 Its values come from the equation: (Points + Rebounds (missed shot and grabbed ball)  + Assists (passed to a player who scored) + Steals (took the ball from the other team) + Blocks (blocked a shot) − Missed Field Goals(missed shot attempt) − Missed Free Throws - Turnovers (lost possession of the ball to another team) / Games Played.

 ### Variables
 | Variable  | Description |